 Schedule an Appointment

-Those with neurological and spinal conditions may need rehabilitation therapy as part of their short or long term treatment.
-Texoma Medical Center offers both inpatient and outpatient rehabilitation programs to help patients rebuild their strength, endurance and achieve their highest level of recovery.
-TMC's Reba McEntire® Center for Rehabilitation has specialized programs for those recovering from neuromuscular disorders, brain injuries and stroke.
+Those with neurological and spinal conditions may need rehabilitation therapy as part of their short- or long-term treatment.
+TMC offers inpatient and outpatient rehabilitation programs to help patients rebuild strength and endurance and achieve their highest level of recovery.

 Common head injuries include skull fractures, concussions (short loss of normal brain function) and traumatic brain injury that causes moderate to severe damage to the brain.